Jaxius6/lgradar-dashboard/README.md

 A modern, dark-themed Next.js dashboard for monitoring Western Australian government gazettes with real-time alerts and comprehensive audit logging.

+## ✅ Build Status: READY FOR DEPLOYMENT

+The application has been successfully built and tested with all ESLint errors resolved.
+Ready for production deployment on Vercel or any Next.js hosting platform.

 ## 🚀 Features

 ### Authentication